ARMmbed/mbed-os-5-docs/docs/refs/api/storage/storage_intro.md

 ##### Partitioning

-[Draft]
-- Partitioning allows you to spilt a block device between multiple storage users such that the split is portable across multiple systems.
-- Partitioning allows you to have mutliple file systems on one disk that is mountable from both Mbed devices and host computers.
-- The primary partitioning scheme that Mbed OS supports is the Master Boot Record (MBR).
+Partitioning allows you to spilt a block device between multiple storage users such that the split is portable across multiple systems.
+Partitioning also allows you to have mutliple file systems on one disk that is mountable from both Mbed OS devices and host computers.
+The primary partitioning scheme that Mbed OS supports is the Master Boot Record (MBR).

+Note: File system partitioning is not required if there is only one file system present.

 ##### C++ classes